shrinerb/shrine/doc/plugins/rack_response.md

 # Rack Response

-The `rack_response` plugin allows you to convert an `UploadedFile` object into a triple consisting of status, headers, and body, suitable for returning as a response in a Rack-based application.
+The [`rack_response`][rack_response] plugin allows you to convert an `UploadedFile` object into a triple consisting of status, headers, and body, suitable for returning as a response in a Rack-based application.

 ```rb
 plugin :rack_response